Ishan-Srivastav/youtube_clone/README.md

 # youtube_clone
- A front end clone of youtube
+ A front end clone of youtube as a part in a course from youtube